The Difference Between Feeling Tired & Fatigue

 The word ‘exhausted’ is often thrown around these days after a long hard day at work.
-However, being exhausted can sometimes be a symptom of Chronic Fatigue Syndrome which is a serious medical condition and is significantly worse than not achieving your full 8 hours of sleep.
-Here is how to tell the difference between tiredness and Chronic Fatigue Syndrome – if you have any concerns or think you may be suffering from this illness, consult your GP.
+However, being exhausted can sometimes be a symptom of fatigue, or even Chronic Fatigue Syndrome which is a serious medical condition that is significantly worse than not achieving your full 8 hours of sleep.
+Here is how to tell the difference between tiredness and fatigue – if you have any concerns or think you may be suffering from this illness, consult your GP.